huwzpf/KernelizedLinearRegression/README.md

-A simple implementation of linear regression algorithm with usage of kernel trick.
+A simple implementation of linear regression ( working on 1 dimensional data) algorithm with usage of kernel trick.

 More detailed information can be found in KernelizedLinearRegression.ipynb